-This is a foundational course to all things sustainability!
 Ideal for learners who are interested in developing their knowledge around the intersections of the energy, food, water and waste system.
 Through this course you’ll develop the critical thinking skills needed to re-imagine our waste systems and implement practical everyday changes at home to reduce your household waste.

-- Energy literacy and efficiency at home
+- Building energy literacy and efficiency at home

-- The true cost of products
+- Exploring the true cost of products and circular economy

 Terms & conditions